mikaelbr/writings/js-syntax-series/function-arguments.md

 }
 foo(42);
 ```

+This works on parameter level, not arguments.
+So the `arguments` variable from
+before will not be populated with the default values.

 We can have several default parameters, in any order.
 But defaults get set only
 when the argument is `undefined`.
 Not `null` or other falsy values, but strictly